The

 family is believed to have originated in Maniusin

-(Mieczyslawow), Poland, a small village approximately 100 miles southeast
+(Mieczyslawow), Poland, a small village approximately 100 miles southwest

 its surname following Napoleon's 1808 decree that all Jews adopt